tiffany352/rink-rs/PACKAGING.md

 running `make install`.

 `make man` can be used to build just the manpages if desired.
 They're placed into the `build/` directory.
+Similarly, `make installman` will install just the manpages.

 The makefile doesn't automatically install the .desktop file, see below.